scott-lydon/ParkMyWheels/README.md

 An iOS app that shows SF Public Motorcycle Parking on a map

 # Style
 - This app was coded with a highly modular style which I currently favor, because navigating the project only requires toggling the up and down arrows.
-Because there are fewer distractions on a view the code is very easy to understand.
+Because there are fewer distractions on a view, the code is very easy to understand.

 - I am 100% open to trying different ways of styling code and willing to adapt my style guide to the needs of my company.